apache/trafficserver/tests/README.md

 admin_port - the admin port used.
 This is set even is select_port is False

 #### File objects
-A number of file object are define to help with adding values to a given configuration value to for a test, or testing a value exists in a log file.
+A number of file objects are defined to help with adding values to a given configuration value to for a test, or testing a value exists in a log file.
 File that are defined currently are:

 ##### log files
  * squid.log